 North Dakota ICWA Implementation Partnership Grant

-Overarching Goal : Build model intergovernmental partnerships between North Dakota Courts, Division of Children and Family Services, and tribes to improve ICWA implementation, with collaboration from all North Dakota tribes, and supports from University of North Dakota Department of Social Work, Native American Training Institute, Children and Family Services Training Center, Court Improvement Project (CIP) and ICWA CIP Subcommittee, and North Dakota Indian Affairs Commission.
+Overarching Goal : Build model intergovernmental partnerships between North Dakota Courts, North Dakota Department of Human Services - Children and Family Services Division, and all North Dakota Tribal Nations to improve ICWA implementation, with collaboration from various stakeholders across the state of North Dakota including but not limited to the University of North Dakota (UND) - Department of Social Work, Native American Training Institute (NATI), Children and Family Services Training Center (CFSTC), North Dakota Supreme Court, and the North Dakota Indian Affairs Commission (NDIAC).

 Goal 1: Ensure clear processes related to assessment, communication, and planning.

-1. Ensure clear processes related to assessment, communication, and planning.
+1. Through stakeholder input and participation clarify processes related to assessment, communication, and planning.

 2. Develop a feedback loop in which data feeds new initiatives.